-Potential action of defense enzyme in biotic stress
+Potential action of defence enzyme in biotic stress

 ABSTRACT

-Plants are the ecosystem's primary source and have a direct or indirect impact on human life.
+Plants are the ecosystem's primary source of energy and have a direct or indirect influence on human life.
 Pathogens and insect’s interference into the plants contribute to enoromous losses in yield and productivity.
 Pathogens that can invade plants capable of recognizing and responding to their attack by activating security systems.
-Controls plant defensedefence responses to the net pathogen attacks.
-Defense enzyme include that Catalase, superoxide dismutase, glutatione and other that helps protect the defense enzyme such as Beta-1,3 glucanase phenylalanise ammonia – lyase, peroxide, chitinase, chitosanase, and polyphenol oxidase.
+Controls plant defence responses to the net pathogen attacks.
+Defense enzyme includes that Catalase (CAT), superoxide dismutase (SOD), glutathione () and other that helps protect the defense enzyme such as Beta-1,3 glucanase phenylalanise ammonia – lyase, peroxide, chitinase, chitosanase, and polyphenol oxidase.
 Beta- 1,3 glucan and chitin are major polyssacharides in many fungal cell walls.
 As chitinase and Beta-1,3 glucanase are capable of attacking the fungal pathogen on the cell wall, they are suggested as the participating in plant resistance against fungal pathogen.
 Some important examples of defense enzyme are chitinase, Beta 1,3 Glucanases, Superoxide dismutase, Catalase, Phenylalanine ammonia- lyase (PAL), Peroxide, Glutathione-S-transferase(GST), chitanases- breakdown chitin, a major component of fungal cell walls, helping to protect against fungal infections.
 Beta-1,3- Glucanases – Degrade Beta-glucans found in the cell walls of various pathogen, include fungi, enhancing the plants defense against infections.
 Peroxides – Involved in the production of reactive oxygen species to strengthen the cell walls, making it harder the pathogens to penetrated and cause damage to the pathoen cells.
 Polyphenol oxidases (PPOS)- catalyse the oxidation of phenolic compounds to quinones, can reinforce cell wall by cross linking with proteins.
 Lipoxygenases – Involved in the Synthesis of Jasmonic acid, a signaling molecule that activates defense reason in plants.
-PAL – Involved in the symthesis of Phenolic compound that contributes to plant defense by forming physical and chemical barrier against pathogen.
+PAL – Involved in the synthesis of Phenolic compound that contributes to plant defense by forming physical and chemical barrier against pathogen.

 Keywords: Biotic stress, enzymes, pathogen, cells, signalling